michaelwfc/csapp/labs/proxy_lab/ReadMe.md

   You are free to modify the files in the handout directory any way you like.
   For example, for the sake of good modularity, you might implement your cache functions as a library in files called cache.c and cache.h.
   Of course, adding new files will require you to update the provided Makefile.

 - SIGPIPE signals & EPIPE errors
   As discussed in the Aside on page 964 of the CS:APP3e text, your proxy must ignore SIGPIPE signals and should deal gracefully with write operations that return EPIPE errors.

+Aside Dealing with prematurely closed connections Although the basic functions of a Web server are quite simple, we don’t want to give you the false impression that writing a realWeb server is easy.
+Building a robustWeb server that runs for extended periods without crashing is a difficult task that requires a deeper understanding of Linux systems programming than we’ve learned here.
+For example, if a server writes to a connection that has already been closed by the client (say, because you clicked the “Stop” button on your browser), then the first such write returns normally, but the second write causes the delivery of a `SIGPIPE` signal whose default behavior is to terminate the process.
+If the SIGPIPE signal is caught or ignored, then the second write operation returns −1 with errno set to EPIPE.
+The strerr and perror functions report the EPIPE error as a “Broken pipe,” a nonintuitive message that has confused generations of students.
+The bottom line is that a robust server must catch these SIGPIPE signals and check write function calls for EPIPE errors.

 - not terminate
-  Sometimes, calling read to receive bytes from a socket that has been prematurely closed will cause read to return -1 with errno set to ECONNRESET.
+  Sometimes, calling read to receive bytes from a socket that has been prematurely closed will cause read to return -1 with errno set to `ECONNRESET`.
 Your proxy should not terminate due to this error either.
 - Remember that not all content on the web is ASCII text.
 Much of the content on the web is `binary data`, such as images and video.
 Ensure that you account for binary data when selecting and using functions for network I/O.
 - `HTTP/1.0`